-- The company's impact assessment is to be completed in full. - The placing authority referral form was completed in full. - Up to-date placing authority's risk assessment. - Consideration is given to the needs of the child/young person already in placement. - A matching management meeting would take place before offering a placement.
+- The company's impact assessment is to be completed in full. - The placing authority referral form was completed in full. - Up-to-date placing authority's risk assessment. - Consideration is given to the needs of the child/young person already in placement. - A matching impact assessment is completed.